 The pattern was really easy and soon I had finished.

 My tops have brightened up my summer wardrobe.
+They were very cost effective.
+Yarn and patterns set me back about $50 Australian.
+So not much more than cheap fashion!
 I really like them and will be careful to follow the washing instructions given for the yarns, hopefully ensuring several years of wear.

 And while it shouldn’t matter what others think, it does give you a lovely feeling when a stranger stops you and asks, “Where did you get your top?”